-where $\kappa$ is a positive constant characterizing the effect of the linear dispersion.
-The key to prove this result is to establish a bijective maps between potentials and reflection coefficients with the inverse scattering transform theory, in which the Volttera integral operator and Cauchy integral operator play an important role.
-Based on the spectral analysis of the Lax pair associated with the mCH equation, the solution of the Cauchy problem is characterized via the solution of a RH problem in the new scale $(y,t)$.
-By using the reconstruction formula and estimates on the solution of the time-dependent RH problem, we further affirm the existence of a unique global solution to the Cauchy problem for the mCH equation.\\[6pt] {\bf MSC 2020:} 35Q51; 35Q15; 37K15; 35C20.
+\baselineskip=17pt In this paper, we address the existence of global solutions to the Cauchy problem of the modified Camassa-Holm (mCH) equation, which is known as a model for the unidirectional propagation of shallow water waves.
+Based on the spectral analysis of the Lax pair, we apply the inverse scattering transform to rigorously analyze the mCH equation with zero background.
+By connecting the Cauchy problem to the Riemann-Hilbert (RH) problem, we establish a bijective map between potential and reflection coefficients within the $L^2$-Sobolev space framework.
+Utilizing a reconstruction formula and estimates on the time-dependent RH problem, we obtain a unique global solution to the Cauchy problem for the mCH equation.